clarahoffmann/SOM/README.md

 <img src="premodel3d_bubble.png" width="300"> <img src="postmodel3d_bubble.png" width="300">

 Cluster formation becomes more quadratic but our results from before still hold.
+For a mexican hat neighborhood function we found it quite difficult to find clusters at all.
+This is because a mexican hat neighborhood function skips some neurons in the neighborhood of the BMU and excites neurons that are 'behind' them.
+This does not really have any justification in our context.

 # Useful Resources
 * on model parameters: